MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/winusb-considerations.md

     Implement a UMDF-based client driver for a USB device in the following cases:

-  - The device is accessed by concurrently by multiple applications.
+  - The device is accessed concurrently by multiple applications.
   - The device supports bulk or interrupt transfers.

     Drivers that run in user mode can access only the (virtual) user address space and pose a lower risk to the system.
 Kernel-mode drivers can access the system address space and the internal system structures.
 A badly coded kernel-mode driver might cause problems that affect other drivers or the system, and eventually crash the computer.
 Therefore, a user-mode driver can be safer than a kernel-mode driver in terms of security and stability.